rietho/blogdown_website/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
   This blog is, well, about "gaps" and "minds".
-I'm starting this as a blogging experiment.
-  The content will be about topics that are of interest to me evolving around data science (in a broad sense), management and mental health.
-  I hope you like some of my content.
-Comments and suggestions are warmly welcomed.
+We wanna mind the gaps, even though things often get mixed up.
+Some gaps I'll refer to in this blog will be about gaps between the source data and our conclusions or gaps between our values and how we act.
 show_outro: true
 outro: |
   Gap the mind <i class="far fa-heart"></i>